 This is an issue when data points are available but stuck within different platforms or tools.

 Siloed data limits visibility and leaves sellers stuck threading together individual pieces of information.
-Not only is this valuable time that could be better spent on revenue-generating tasks but it can delay deals or lead to missed opportunities altogether.
+Not only is this valuable time that could be better spent on driving deals forward but it can delay deals or lead to missed opportunities altogether.

 Outdated data

-Your sales pipeline is constantly changing which means your data records should too.
-New sales activities should be added, points of contact should be updated, and irrelevant information should be deleted or archived.
+Your deal pipeline is constantly changing which means your data records should too.
+New deal activities should be added, points of contact should be updated, and irrelevant information should be deleted or archived.

-When information isn’t regularly updated or validated, it can lead to sellers pursuing deals with outdated and stale information.
-For example, trying to reach a contact who no longer works at the target company.
+When information isn’t regularly updated or validated, it can lead to teams pursuing deals with outdated and stale information.
+For example, trying to reach a contact who no longer works at a target company.

 How to improve CRM data quality